siribi/MAKING_TREES/README.md

 First you need to create a nexus file.
 Previously I have used AliView and then changed the the sets part at the end of the file.
 See example here.

-Copy the MrModeltest file to the folder along with the nexus file
+Copy the MrModeltest file (see old version in the resources directoy) to the folder along with the nexus file (example file located here)

 To run MrModeltest you need PAUP*:
 ```